 The tricky part about supplementing copper and zinc for thyroid function is that it is a delicate balance between the two that makes it work.
 Too much of one and not enough of the other, or vice versa will not have the desired effects.
 A study published in the “American Journal of Clinical Nutrition,” vol 40 in 1984 showed that zinc levels were higher by a significant amount in those patients with hypothyroidism, and significantly lower in those with hyperthyroidism.
 The same study showed that copper was the reverse in each thyroid condition: lower in patients with hypothyroidism, and higher in those with hyperthyroidism.
-The exact amounts for are different for men and for women.
-Men need a 5 to 1 ratio of zinc and copper where women need a much larger zinc to copper ration of 10 to 1.
+The exact amounts are different for men and for women.
+Men need a 5 to 1 ratio of zinc and copper where women need a much larger zinc to copper ratio of 10 to 1.
 Copper and zinc deficiencies actually have an impact on both sides of the thyroid coin: hypothyroidism and hyperthyroidism.
 An imbalance in either direction of the zinc to copper ratio in the body can swing the thyroid into hypothyroidism or hyperthyroidism.
 Research suggests that treatment of hypothyroidism should start with zinc and then add copper, but not on days when zinc is taken to make the necessary adjustments.
-In the case of hyperthyroidism the reverse is true.
+In the case of hyperthyroidism, the reverse is true.
 However, since hypothyroidism is much more prevalent, it is usually zinc that gets all the focus and people do not realize that they need the copper to balance out the effect of the zinc.

 Dietary Zinc and Copper Supplements

-Not ironically, the foods for zinc and copper food supplements are very similar; however there are some notable differences between the two lists.
+Not ironically, the foods for zinc and copper food supplements are very similar; however, there are some notable differences between the two lists.

 The Best Foods for Natural Zinc Supplementation: